RULES OF PLAY Except as otherwise provided herein, the rules of USYS, US Club and FIFA “Laws of the Game” shall govern this tournament.

 Tournament Participants: All teams must abide by OSA and US Club Soccer’s policies, rules, and regulations and are subject to their disciplinary actions.
 All teams wishing to participate in the tournament that are not USYS or US Club members will be required to provide proof of medical & liability insurance.
 All traveling teams are also required to make their hotel reservations through CSTT to be considered for acceptance.

-2.A maximum of five (5) guest players will be allowed for all age groups other than Showcase age groups.
+2.A maximum of five (5) guest players will be allowed for all age groups other than U16-19 age groups.

-3.Teams playing in the Showcase age groups (U15-19) of the tournament may have an unlimited number of guest players.
+3.Teams playing in the older age groups (U15-19) of the tournament may have an unlimited number of guest players.

-Proof of Age: All players and coaches must have current USSF National affiliation Player ID cards.
+Proof of Age: All players and coaches must have current USSF (US Club, USSSA, or USY) National affiliation Player ID cards.
 (Except for U7-10)

 1.All teams must have their official rosters, National affiliation ID cards (except for U7-10), Out-of-State Travel Papers (if required), Guest Player forms (only if your state association requires them) and Medical Release Forms (do not need to be notarized) approved by the Tournament Committee at the official registration and team check-in, which will be held on the evening prior to the beginning of the tournament.